Dilbert66/esphome-dsckeybus/extras/crack_installer_code/README.md

     id: msg_1
     name: "Partition 1 Message"

 Just pick your favorite Python 3.x instance in Linux or Windows and run it.
-It runs fine in Windows's python environment from here: https://www.python.org/downloads/windows/
+It runs fine in the Windows python environment from here: https://www.python.org/downloads/windows/

 For a Linux install this script is best run in a virtual environment, or open this folder in PyCharm.
 After cloning or downloading this repo, switch to the Crack_Installer_Code directory and run python3 -m venv .venv, then activate the environment with source .venv/bin/activate